Know your Rights When Dealing with Debt Collectors

 What Are Debt Collectors Allowed To Do

 Collection agents may attempt to reach you at home or at the office.
 They may call after 8 a.m. and before 9 p.m., unless the debtor gives permission to call outside of these times.
 Collectors may send texts, emails, or letters to collect a debt.
-If a collector does not have contact information for the debtor (what is a debtor?), they can reach out to relatives, associates and even neighbors to get a phone.
+If a collector does not have contact information for the debtor, they can reach out to relatives, associates and even neighbors to get a phone.
 However, they may not reveal they are trying to collect on a debt.

 The debtor has the right to request a debt collector to stop calling their place of employment, either verbally or in writing.
 Debtors can also request collectors to stop calling their home phones, but they must do this in writing.
 When sending anything to a collector, it is best practice to send it by certified mail and pay for the return receipt, so you have confirmation the collector received the request.